John Potter (footballer)

-John Potter (born 15 December 1979) is a Scottish football player and coach, who is currently the manager of Kelty Hearts.
+John Potter (born 15 December 1979) is a Scottish football player and coach, who is the technical director of Raith Rovers.

 Potter played as a defender for Celtic, Dunfermline Athletic (two spells), Clyde, St Mirren and Queen of the South.
 During his second spell with Dunfermline, Potter took on coaching responsibilities and later had a short spell as manager.
 He left Dunfermline in 2016 and then worked as a coach for Jack Ross at St Mirren, Sunderland and Hibernian.
-Potter returned to management in June 2022 with Kelty Hearts.
+Potter returned to management with Kelty Hearts, taking charge of them during the 2022–23 season.

 Potter was brought up in High Valleyfield; a small mining village which has produced numerous talents in the past including: Hugh Kelly, George Connelly and John Fraser.
-He is the cousin of Craig Potter and the younger brother of former Raith Rovers goalkeeper, and current Hamilton goalkeeping coach, Brian Potter.
+He is the cousin of Craig Potter and the younger brother of former Raith Rovers goalkeeper, and current Livingston goalkeeping coach, Brian Potter.

 Playing career

 Potter began his career at Celtic, but failed to make a senior appearance for them.
 Potter was highly rated at Celtic Park and captained the reserve side, most notably on 16 February 1999, when Mark Viduka made his first appearance in a Celtic shirt in a 4–2 victory against Motherwell.
 Potter travelled to Portugal with the first team squad and was an unused substitute in Wim Jansen's final game in charge against Sporting Lisbon, but a change in management from Jansen to Josef Venglos signalled the end of Potter's career at the club.

 After leaving Celtic, Potter joined hometown team Dunfermline Athletic and spent three years at East End Park.
 In 2002, he joined Clyde.
 He made his debut on the same day he joined Clyde, in an evening fixture against Partick Thistle.
 At the beginning of the 2004–05 season, Potter was appointed captain of Clyde, and started every single game for the Bully Wee that season.

 He joined St Mirren in July 2005 and won promotion to the Scottish Premier League in his first season.
 He also played as St Mirren won the 2005 Scottish Challenge Cup Final against Hamilton Academical.
 At the beginning of the 2008–09 campaign, Saint's manager Gus MacPherson named Potter as captain, a position he held for three seasons.
 However, towards the end of the 2010–11 season, Potter - along with 9 other players at St Mirren - was told that his contract would not be renewed and he would be allowed to leave the club on a free transfer.

 After seeing out his contract at St Mirren, Potter joined his former St Mirren teammate Paul Gallacher at Dunfermline Athletic, beginning his second spell at the club.
 He became U20s player/coach assisted by Craig Dargo in 2012.